AkshataKini1/AkshataKini1/README.md

 ### A few things about me 🙋‍♀️ :star2:
 - I’ve worked on end-to-end analytics reporting and data products, from problem framing and data modeling to delivery and iteration
 - Very curious and versatile, comfortable moving between product thinking, analytics, and technical execution
-- Optimizes for calrity and simplicity when building things
+- Optimizes for clarity and simplicity when building things

 :computer: This space hosts personal projects I’ve worked on and continue to build, shared openly for learning and reuse.